Buttaa/eth2-knowledge-base/howToMulticlient.md

 ![Prysmatic_DownloadWarning](https://user-images.githubusercontent.com/26490734/79451935-a1fb5f00-7fe7-11ea-875d-f443afe24b09.png)

-If this does not work, you can also open a "Command Prompt" window and drag&drop the beaconchain file into it and press enter.
+1. **If this does not work**, you can also open a "Command Prompt" window and drag&drop the beaconchain file into it and press enter.
+2. **If you get the error `The process cannot access the file because it is being used by another process`, you will need **manually** delete the "beaconchain.db" file.

 ##### Windows10 Validator